Shift3/refactoring-workshop/README.md

   will be required.

 I recommend you install [nvm](https://github.com/nvm-sh/nvm).
-If you would like a more complete setup script for you computer that installs a bunch of useful development tools and makes your environment more productive, I *highly* recommend using our [Shift3 Laptop setup scripts](https://github.com/shift3/laptop) which will install nvm as well as
+If you would like a more complete setup script for your computer that installs a bunch of useful development tools and makes your environment more productive, I *highly* recommend using our [Shift3 Laptop setup scripts](https://github.com/shift3/laptop) which will install nvm as well as